What exactly is a daemon?

 Interactive, Batch, and Daemon

-In Linux, these processes are divided into 3 types of processes:
+In Linux, processes are generally categorized into three types:

-Good to remember: A daemon is always a process, but not all processes are a daemon.
+A daemon is always a process, but not all processes are daemons.

 Keep Us Caffeinated ⦿ ⦿